-Our application deadline is in DECEMBER 1 for admission the following September (fall semester).
+Our application deadline has been extended to January 5, 2018, for admission in fall 2018.
 The required application components are listed below and should be submitted through the online application system.
 Please note that standardized test scores, such as those from the Graduate Record Examination (GRE), are not required.

 - The General Graduate Application to Tisch School of the Arts

 - A professional résumé listing academic background, work experience, honors, affiliations with professional organizations, papers presented at conferences, published work, language ability, etc.

 - A statement of purpose (two to three double-spaced pages) outlining your academic and professional background, goals, and what you hope to gain from the program.
 MIAP applicants should demonstrate an interest in the history and preservation of the moving image.
 In your statement of purpose, please clearly state and explain why you are interested in our program.

 - A writing sample (15-20 double-spaced pages) that reflects your ability to carry out sustained critical, theoretical, and/or historical thinking on film, television, video, and/or new media.
 In the absence of a moving image-related topic, a piece of writing on a subject in the arts or humanities is acceptable.

 - Letters of recommendation.
 Contact two recommenders and ask each to submit a letter on your behalf through the online application system.
 MIAP applicants may ask a third recommender to submit a letter, but this neither required nor expected.
 Submitting a MIAP application with two rather than three letters will not be viewed negatively.

 - Transcript(s).
 Gather all academic transcripts, scan them, and attach them to the online application in the specified section.

 - Along with the above requirements, international students also must follow the requirements as outlined in Tisch's International Application Requirements page.